Check out this step-by-step guide to the Rhodes process for potential applicants!

 - Global, multi-jurisdictional, and inter-jurisdictional applicants should log on to the Rhodes Global application, complete the preliminary eligibility page, identify your Penn nominator as Dr. Wallace Genser, firstname.lastname@example.org, and click the "INVITE NOMINATOR" button within the Global Rhodes application system.
 At this point you should NOT complete the application and you should NOT register your referees on the Global Rhodes application system (you will need to both later if you are nominated by Penn).

 The Rhodes Scholarship accepts nominations from institutions – students and alumni may not apply independently.
-To apply for Penn’s endorsement, you must complete the following steps by Penn’s Internal Deadline of August 1, 2020 (TENTATIVE).
+To apply for Penn’s endorsement, you must complete the following steps by Penn’s Internal Deadline of August 1, 2020, 4:00pm.

 - Candidates should indicate their intent to apply for endorsement for the Rhodes Scholarship (as well as the Marshall Scholarship and/or Mitchell Scholarship, if relevant) as soon as possible by completing the Request for University of Pennsylvania Endorsement Form.
 Candidates will then be assigned a Fellowship Advisor who will help the candidate clarify goals, values, and purposes, assist with application details, and draft the letter of endorsement on behalf of the University.
-Candidates requesting endorsement after June 1 must contact CURF to petition to be considered for University of Pennsylvania endorsement.
+Candidates requesting endorsement after June 1 must contact Dr. Wallace Genser at email@example.com to request consideration for University of Pennsylvania endorsement.

 - Following Penn’s internal deadline, candidate materials are reviewed by the University of Pennsylvania’s Faculty Review Committee, which is comprised of Penn faculty who have been awarded prestigious scholarships and are actively engaged in promoting Penn’s academic mission.
 The Committee will select candidates to interview for consideration for Penn endorsement.